top of page

 STAGE 6: DEEP DIVE

-Goal: Selecting top 2-4 charity ideas that we recommend to be started through our 2022 Incubation Program and producing high-quality research reports.
+Goal: Selecting top 2-4 charity ideas that we recommend to be started through our 2022 Incubation Program, by producing high-quality research reports on the top 5-10 ideas.

 Implementation: